Bradley John Murdoch: Peter Falconio trial and incarceration

 Shortly after his acquittal for unrelated rape and abduction charges, Murdoch was arrested in 2003 and charged with the murder of Peter Falconio on a remote part of the Stuart Highway near Barrow Creek on 14 July 2001.
 The case was heard before the Supreme Court of the Northern Territory in Darwin, and began on 17 October 2005.
 Murdoch pleaded not guilty to charges of murdering Peter Falconio and assaulting and attempting to kidnap Falconio's girlfriend Joanne Lees.
 Murdoch was convicted on 13 December 2005 of Falconio's murder.
 He was sentenced to life imprisonment with a non-parole period of 28 years.
 He was also convicted of other assault-related charges on Joanne Lees.

 On 12 December 2006, Murdoch appealed against his sentence in the Northern Territory Supreme Court, claiming the evidence of Lees was tainted because she had seen a photograph of him on the internet before she was interviewed by police, as well as an article linking him to the murder.
 The appeal was dismissed on 10 January 2007.
 An appeal to the High Court of Australia was unsuccessful; the court refused special leave to appeal on 21 June 2007.
 In mid-August 2007, some sections of the Australian media speculated that Murdoch might soon reveal the whereabouts of Falconio's remains.
 Specifically, the press mentioned that Murdoch did not enjoy the conditions in Berrimah Prison, on the outskirts of Darwin, and might reveal the location of Falconio's body in exchange for a transfer to a prison in Western Australia, given that all avenues of appeal had been exhausted.
 He launched another appeal to the Northern Territory criminal court of appeal in 2013; the appeal was later withdrawn by his lawyers in March 2014.

 In June 2020, a four-part documentary TV series was broadcast on the UK's TV Channel 4 entitled Murder in the Outback: The Falconio and Lees Mystery.

 Illness and death

 Murdoch was diagnosed with terminal throat cancer in 2019 and received chemotherapy at Alice Springs Hospital.

 On 24 June 2025, it was announced that Murdoch had been released from prison into palliative care at that same hospital, where he was allowed out on excursions in his dying days.

-He died there on 15 July 2025, aged 67.
+Murdoch died there on 15 July 2025, aged 67.

+It was later revealed that Murdoch was visited by Northern Territory Police Force officers at the hospital a few days after his move to palliative care, where a last-ditch attempt was made to get him to confess to where he had hidden Peter Falconio's body.
+However, Murdoch gruffly dismissed the officers and maintained he had nothing to do with Falconio's murder.